frictionlessdata/frictionless-py/docs/validating-data.md

 pprint(report.flatten(['rowPosition', 'fieldPosition', 'code', 'message']))
 ```

-In some situation, an error can't be associated with a table; then it goes to the top-level `report.errors` property:
+In some situations, an error can't be associated with a table; then it goes to the top-level `report.errors` property:

 ```python
 from frictionless import validate_schema